-Starting September 1, 2019, my girlfriend J’Nell and I will be embarking on a 3 month journey to Europe.
-A big part of the trip will be hiking the Camino de Santiago.
-This is a pilgrimage people have been doing since the Middle Ages, and it’s 500 miles of walking that starts in the French Pyrenees and ends at the coast of Spain (after stopping first at the Cathedral Santiago de Compestella).
-That should take us about 45 days, and then we’re going to spend a good amount of time in Portugal afterwards (we’ll visit San Francisco and Paris before starting the hike).
+Last September, my girlfriend J’Nell and embarked on a 3 month journey to Europe.
+A big part of the trip was hiking the Camino de Santiago, a pilgrimage people have been doing since the Middle Ages.
+It was 550 miles of backpacking that started in the French Pyrenees and ended at the coast of Spain (after making a very important stop at the Cathedral Santiago de Compestella).

-I am taking this journey as I wait for my new novel Lost in the Fog to be published by Inkshares.
+I took this journey as I’ve been waiting for my new novel Lost in the Fog to be published by Inkshares.
 It is currently available for pre-order.
-It’s a book for those who enjoy classic crime & mystery capers but with a modern twist.
+The book is for those who enjoy classic crime & mystery capers but with a modern twist.
 It’s The Big Lebowski meets The Thomas Crown Affair.
-It’s like the taste of a coffee spiked with whiskey on a foggy afternoon after you’ve ditched work or school . . . or something to that effect.
-Lost in the Fog will be published in early 2020.
+Lost in the Fog will be published in Spring 2020.

 My first novel A Model Community can be found here for printed copies . . . unfortunately it is no longer available on Amazon for your Kindle, but I’m working on getting that fixed.
-A Model Community is set in Hollywood circa 1999, and tells the story of Dean Reardon, a struggling screenwriter who is attempting to reconnect with his college sweetheart who’s engaged to one of the town’s biggest movie producers.
-With the backdrop of a town obsessed with fame, money, booze, and drugs, Dean is looking for lost love and redemption in a place that projects happy endings on the silver screen, but is less charitable with them in reality.
+A Model Community tells the story of a struggling screenwriter who is attempting to rekindle the love of his college sweetheart; the setting is Hollywood, a town that projects happy endings on the silver screen but is less charitable with them in real life.